jcfk/org-sliced-images/README.md

 coming directly after a link will be overlaid, instead of adding new ones, if `org-sliced-images-consume-dummies` is t.

+## Comparisons

+Here's how this package compares to other attempts to make image scrolling nice.

+- [iscroll](https://github.com/casouri/iscroll): iscroll works by making you rebind your movement keys to a function that calculates and adds a vertical scroll. org-sliced-images works by inserting images as slices when they are toggled; you can then move over these slices however you want, resulting in a faster and more "native" experience.
+- pixel-scroll -based methods: These only work with the mouse wheel and are very resource intensive.

 ## Todo

 - Remove gap above last slice when using org-indent-mode